perrette/dimarray/docs/_notebooks_rst/data_structure_dimarray.rst

 Individual axes can be accessed as well, which are `Axis` instances.

-.. _Metadata:
+.. _metadata:

-Metadata
+metadata
 ~~~~~~~~

-:class:`dimarray.DimArray`, :class.`dimarray.Dataset` and :class:`dimarray.Axis` all support metadata.
 The straightforward way to define them is via the standard `.` syntax to access an object attribute:

 >>> from dimarray import DimArray
 >>> a = DimArray([1,2,3])